These Nut Free Snack Balls are made with just five wholesome ingredients and make a quick, healthy snack or treat in a lunch box.

 Get More: All My Top Posts About Packing Lunches |

-Be sure to check labels on all ingredients to be sure they are nut- and peanut-free.
-And if allergies aren’t an issue for you, feel free to swap in another kind of seed or nut butter.
+Yes.
+If allergies aren’t an issue for you, feel free to swap in another kind of seed or nut butter.
 I’ve made these with natural peanut butter many times.

-Nut Free Snack Balls
+Nut-Free Snack Balls

 Ingredients